A Survey on Visual Transformer: Vision Transformer

 \subsubsection{Knowledge Distillation}

 Knowledge distillation aims to train student networks by transferring knowledge from large teacher networks~\cite{hinton2015distilling,bucilua2006model,ba2014deep}.
 Compared with teacher networks, student networks usually have thinner and shallower architectures, which are easier to be deployed on resource-limited resources.
 Both the output and intermediate features of neural networks can also be used to transfer effective information from teachers to students.
 Focused on transformer models, Mukherjee~\etal~\cite{mukherjee2020xtremedistil} used the pre-trained BERT~\cite{bert} as a teacher to guide the training of small models, leveraging large amounts of unlabeled data.
 Wang~\etal~\cite{wang2020minilm} train the student networks to mimic the output of self-attention layers in the pre-trained teacher models.
 The dot-product between values is introduced as a new form of knowledge for guiding students.
-A teacher's assistant~\cite{mirzadeh2020improved} is also introduced in \cite{wang2020minilm}, reducing the gap between large pre-trained transformer models and compact student networks, thereby facilitating the mimicking takes.
+A teacher's assistant~\cite{mirzadeh2020improved} is also introduced in \cite{wang2020minilm}, reducing the gap between large pre-trained transformer models and compact student networks, thereby facilitating the mimicking process.
 Due to the various types of layers in the transformer model (\ie, self-attention layer, embedding layer, and prediction layers), Jiao~\etal~\cite{tinybert} design different objective functions to transfer knowledge from teachers to students.
 For example, the outputs of student models' embedding layers imitate those of teachers via MSE losses.
-A learnable linear transformation is also imposed to map different features into the same space.
-For the output of prediction layers, KL-divergence is adopted to measure the difference between different models.
+For the vision transformer, Jia~\etal~\cite{jia2021efficient} proposed a fine-grained manifold distillation method, which excavates effective knowledge through the relationship between images and the divided patches.